During November, the American Diabetes Association wonders how you will stop diabetes?

 If your senior or you have already been diagnosed with prediabetes or diabetes, this month is a great time to review how you are doing.

 - Are you testing your blood sugar regularly and logging your results for your doctor, dietitian, or other healthcare provider?
+See our list of the best glucometers available right now.

 - Are you staying physically active?